ALRW/dayAsADev/courseSections/section15.md

 $ bundle install
 ```

-Now that we have the Travis CLI (Command line interface) installed we can log into Travis, run the following:
+Now that we have the Travis CLI (Command line interface) installed we can log into Travis.
+Run the following:

 ```
 $ travis login